An approximation theorem of Runge type for kernels of certain non-elliptic partial differential operators: Statement of the main results

 and we denote by $\mathscr{E}(X)$ the space $C^\infty(X)$ equipped with this Fr\'echet space topology.
 Then $P(D)$ is a continuous linear self mapping on $\mathscr{E}(X)$ and thus, as a closed subspace of $\mathscr{E}(X)$, the space $\mathscr{E}_P(X)$ is a Fr\'echet space.
 Moreover, we endow $\mathscr{D}'_P(X)$ with the relative topology of $\mathscr{D}'(X)$ which is equipped with the strong dual topology as the topological dual of $\mathscr{D}(X)$.

 For hypoelliptic polynomials $P$ - by definition - for every open $X\subseteq\R^d$ the spaces $\mathscr{E}_P(X)$ and $\mathscr{D}'_P(X)$ coincide algebraically (that is, every distribution $u$ on $X$ which satisfies $P(D)u=0$ in $X$ is already a smooth function).
 By a result of Malgrange the spaces $\mathscr{E}_P(X)$ and $\mathscr{D}'_P(X)$ also coincide as locally convex spaces.
 This implies in particular, that for hypoelliptic polynomials the topology on $\mathscr{E}_P(X)$ coincides with the compact-open topology, i.e.\ the topology of uniform convergence on compact subsets of $X$.
 For further results about linear topological properties of $\mathscr{D}'_P(X)$ for arbitrary $P$ we refer the reader to \cite{Wengenroth14}.
+Moreover, for the special case of a hypoelliptic $P$ with a single characteristic direction, it has recently be shown in \cite[Theorem 18]{Kalmes19-1} that, contrary to arbitrary hypoelliptic operators \cite{Kalmes12-2}, the kernel of such operators over sets which are $P$-convex for supports automatically have property $(\Omega)$, so that these kernels are (topologically isomorphic to) a quotient spaces of $s$, the space of rapidly decreasing sequences \cite[Proposition 31.6]{MeVo1997}.

-A pair of open subsets $X_1\subseteq X_2$ of $\R^d$ is called a $P$-Runge pair if the (continuous linear) restriction map
+A pair of open subsets $X_1\subseteq X_2$ of $\R^d$ is called a $P$\textit{-Runge pair} if the (continuous linear) restriction map